surmwill/recycler_unity/README.md

 ### AppendEntries
 ```
-public void AppendEntries(IEnumerable<TEntryData> entries)
+public void AppendEntries(IEnumerable<TEntryData> dataForEntries)
 ```
-Appends a range of entries to the end of the existing list of data.
+Appends entries to the end of the recycler.
+Appended entries will always preserve the currently visible window of entries.

-Functionally equivalent to insertion, but more efficent.
-Prefer to use this when feasible.
+Similar to an insertion at the end of the list, but more efficient.

+<ins>Parameters</ins>
-- `entries:` the data for the entries
+- `dataForEntries:` the data for the entries

 ### PrependEntries
 ```
 public void PrependEntries(IEnumerable<TEntryData> entries)
 ```
-Prepends a range of entries to the beginning of the existing list of data.
-Existing entries' indices will be shifted - equivalent behavior to removing from a list.
+Prepends entries to the start of the recycler.
+Prepended entries will always preserve the currently visible window of entries.
+Existing entries' indices will be shifted like a list insertion.

+<ins>Parameters</ins>
-- `entries:` the data for the entries
+- `dataForEntries:` the data for the entries

 ### Clear
 ```